Skip to content

 Recommended procedure:

-- Test the changes you have made in the AI chatbot preview.
+3. Test the changes you have made in the preview.

 Everything perfect?
-Then click the Publish button and you're good to go! 🚀
+Then click the Deploy button and you are good to go! 🚀